 What did we miss?

-What resources would you add to this list of the [number] best [topic keyword] for [purpose of topic/sites]?
-Comment below or share with us on social media.
+What resources would you add to this list of the 10 best copywriting secrets that you hope your competitors won’t use?
+Comment below or share with us on social media (@LaptopLaura on most platforms).

 How can we help?